OSVTAC/OSVTAC.github.io/meetings/2019/2019-05-14/minutes.md

 **6\.
 Member Reports**

-Member Wasserman reported that he would be presenting at OSCON in July and at the Open Source Conference of America in August on the topic of open source voting in San Francisco.
+Member Wasserman reported that he would be presenting at OSCON in July and at the Open Source Summit North America conference in August on the topic of open source voting in San Francisco.
 He will present on the history of the project in San Francisco and include budget and legislative topics.

-Member Wasserman attended a California Clean Money event in the Mission District on Saturday, May 10, which collected a number of petitions for AB 1784.
+Member Wasserman attended a California Clean Money event in the Mission District on Saturday, May 10, which collected a number of petitions for AB 1784\.
 Speakers included State Senator Scott Wiener, Assemblymember David Chiu, Board of Equalization Member Malia Cohen, and District 6 Supervisor Matt Haney, among others.